-NAS Part IV: Diploma in foreshore and underwater archaeology
+NAS Part 4: Diploma in foreshore and underwater archaeology

-- to have completed the NAS Introduction Course and Part I, II and III Certificates in Foreshore and Underwater Archaeology.
+- to have completed the NAS Introduction Course and Part 1, 2 and 3 Certificates in Foreshore and Underwater Archaeology.

 - to have worked on at least three different archaeological sites for a minimum of twelve weeks (60 days) in total since completing the Introdction Course.